Connect To Tech Header

 Click! for More

-The Click! blog offers plenty of student-focused technology tips, interviews with current Penn State students, and profiles of commonly used websites.
+The Click!
+Connect to Tech blog offers plenty of student-focused technology tips, interviews with current Penn State students, and profiles of commonly used websites.
 Check the blog often to see what’s new.
 And be sure to follow the Click!
 Instagram, PennStateClick, for more tips and photos highlighting students’ experience with technology at Penn State.